Tiruchendur: Tiruchendur Murugan Temple

-Arulmigu Subramaniya Swamy Temple, is an ancient Hindu temple dedicated to Murugan at the site of the battle.
+Arulmigu Subramaniya Swamy Temple, is an ancient Tamil Hindu temple dedicated to Murugan at the site of the battle.
 It is one of the six major abodes, or sacred temples, of the Kaumaram religion.
 The temple, which is built near the seashore, measures 91 m north to south, 65 m east to west, and has a seven-tier gopuram that is 42 m high.
 The Murugan temple at Tiruchendur was occupied by the Dutch East India Company from 1646 to 1648, during the course of their war with the Portuguese.

 Festivals

 Festivals are celebrated throughout the year at the temple, including Brahmothsavam in the month of Maasi, Vasanthotsavam for 10 days in Chithirai, Vaikasi Visakam for 12 days and Skandha Sashti in Aippasi.
 There are two Maha Utsavams called Aavani perunthirunaal and Maasi perunthirunaal conducted and celebrated during Aavani and Maasi.
 These 12-day festivals occur twice every year.